-August 23 2023: Sugarloaf is now closed to the public until further notice following an attempted break-in at the Stronghold property.
+October 9 2023: Sugarloaf – closed following an attempted break-in at the Stronghold property in August – will be reopened on October 10.
+There are some new conditions.
 More details are provided here.

 Sugarloaf Mountain is a small 1,200 monadnock outlier of the Blue Ridge which rises from the rolling hills about 10 miles south of Frederick, MD.
 The private Stronghold Foundation owns the land and welcomes many hikers and climbers to their wooded peak each year.
 Roads allow visitors to drive most of the way up the mountain and allow for remarkably short approaches to many climbing areas.
 Sugarloaf offers local climbers some of the closest traditional lead climbing to the Washington Metro Area.
 It is also notable for some excellent difficult top-rope routes, as well as numerous boulder problems scattered throughout the forest.